 This work is led by our dedicated Business & Human Rights Program (BHRP).
-The BHRP’s work is overseen by Verizon’s Executive Vice President and Chief Administrative, Legal and Public Policy Officer and the Corporate Governance and Policy Committee of our Board of Directors.
+The BHRP’s work is overseen by Verizon’s Executive Vice President and Chief Legal Officer and the Corporate Governance and Policy Committee of our Board of Directors.
 The Corporate Governance and Policy Committee assists the Board in oversight of risks related to Environmental, Social, and Governance (ESG) and public policy matters, and the Committee’s charter sets out its oversight responsibilities in relation to human rights in particular.
 The Corporate Governance and Policy Committee receives periodic updates prepared by the BHRP with respect to global human rights risks and opportunities relevant to Verizon’s operations.